Patton (film): Opening

 The opening scene of the movie.

 The film opens with Scott's rendering of Patton's speech to the Third Army, set against a huge American flag.
 Coppola and North had to tone down Patton's actual words and statements in the scene, as well as throughout the rest of the film, to avoid an R rating; in the opening monologue, the word fornicating replaced fucking when he was criticizing The Saturday Evening Post.
-Also, Scott's gravelly and scratchy voice is the opposite of Patton's high-pitched, nasal and somewhat squeaky voice, a point noted by historian S.L.A.
+Also, Scott's gravelly bass-baritone voice is the opposite of Patton's high-pitched, nasal and somewhat squeaky tenor, a point noted by historian S.L.A.
 Marshall.
 However, Marshall also points out that the film contains "too much cursing and obscenity [by Patton].
 Patton was not habitually foul-mouthed.
 He used dirty words when he thought they were needed to impress."

 When Scott learned that the speech would open the film, he refused to do it, as he believed that it would overshadow the rest of his performance.
 Director Schaffner assured him that it would be shown at the end.
 The scene was shot in one afternoon at Sevilla Studios in Madrid, with the flag having been painted on the back of the stage wall.

 All the medals and decorations shown on Patton's uniform in the monologue are replicas of those actually awarded to Patton.
 However, the general never wore all of them in public and was in any case not a four-star general at the time he made the famous speeches on which the opening is based.
 He wore them all on only one occasion, in his backyard in Virginia at the request of his wife, who wanted a picture of him with all his medals.
 The producers used a copy of this photo to help recreate this "look" for the opening scene.